apache/maven-site/content/markdown/maven-ci-friendly.md

 </project>
 ```

-  The above example will *not work as expeced*.
+  The above example will *not work as expected*.
 If you like
   to have more flexibility you can use a combination of the
   different properties like this: